 Our whole curriculum is geared toward readying our students not just to having a Bar- or Bat-Mitzvah, but to becoming a Bar or Bat Mitzvah—literally, a Son or Daughter of the Commandment.
 Our programming is designed to help our students grow into Jewish adults with the skills and knowledge necessary to accept the responsibilities and possibilities of Jewish life.
 Specific ritual training, as well as an exploration of the meaning of being bat- or bar-mitzvah, take place in the seventh grade in the form of private tutoring with the Rabbi.

-If you would like to further discuss enrolling your child in our school, please call 860-423-3743 or email firstname.lastname@example.org and ask to speak with our School Administrator, Morah Dara Bowling.
+If you would like to further discuss enrolling your child in our school, please call 860-423-3743 or email firstname.lastname@example.org.